lblod/person-reconciliation-service/README.md

-# person-reconsiliation-service
+# person-reconciliation-service

-Microservice reconsiliating duplicate person data based on a unique person identifier.
+Microservice reconciliating duplicate person data based on a unique person identifier.

 The service ensures there is a unique person, identifier and birthdate related to one RRN across graphs.
 In the end each graph contains a copy of the 'master' record.
 The master record